GettyImages-475755641.jpg

 How Can Therapy Help?

 Our experiences, largely shaped by the context of the systems we are embedded in, influence the development of our nervous systems.
-Our brains are wired to be in connection with others and connection is the key to resiliency.
+Our brains are wired to be in connection with others which is the key to resiliency.
 Too often, lack of attunement in our environment encourages our nervous systems to develop habitual tendencies to move towards protection and away from connection.
-These modes of functioning have helped us to survive and thus served a great purpose; they are a reflection of our adaptive nature and our amazing ability to persevere through adversity.
+These modes of functioning have helped us to survive and thus served a great purpose; they are a reflection of our adaptive nature and our extraordinary ability to persevere through adversity.

 When our circumstances, environments, and/or levels of safety changes, these protective mechanisms may not be helpful anymore, often having a negative impact on our relationships and lives.